Fraud Alert vs. Credit Freeze: What’s the Difference?

 Unlike a credit freeze, a fraud alert shouldn't present a barrier to you securing new credit, so it's unlikely you'll need to lift it before it expires.
 If you do decide to remove a fraud alert, however, you should do so only if you're certain that you're out of immediate danger of fraud or identity theft.
 To lift a fraud alert, you'll need to contact each credit bureau individually.

-You also can let it expire on its own—after one year for a temporary fraud alert or active-duty fraud alert, and after seven years for an extended fraud alert—if you feel the danger of becoming a victim of fraud or identity theft has passed.
+You also can let it expire on its own—after one year for an initial fraud alert or active-duty alert, and after seven years for an extended fraud alert—if you feel the danger of becoming a victim of fraud or identity theft has passed.

 What Is a Credit Freeze?